sahithkumar1999/sahithkumar1999/README.md

 My areas of focus include:

-➤ Machine Learning Fundamentals: Understanding the core concepts of supervised and unsupervised learning, classification, regression, clustering, and dimensionality reduction.
+➤ Machine Learning Fundamentals: Understanding the core concepts of supervised and unsupervised learning, classification, regression, clustering, and dimensionality reduction.<br>
-➤ Programming Languages: Python (NumPy, Pandas, Scikit-learn), R, SQL.
+➤ Programming Languages: Python (NumPy, Pandas, Scikit-learn), R, SQL.<br>
-➤ Data Manipulation and Visualization: Exploratory data analysis, data cleaning, and visualization using libraries such as Matplotlib and Seaborn.
+➤ Data Manipulation and Visualization: Exploratory data analysis, data cleaning, and visualization using libraries such as Matplotlib and Seaborn.<br>
-➤ Machine Learning Tools: Jupyter Notebook, Google Colab, TensorFlow, Keras.
+➤ Machine Learning Tools: Jupyter Notebook, Google Colab, TensorFlow, Keras.<br>
-➤ Version Control: Git and GitHub.
+➤ Version Control: Git and GitHub.<br>

 I am a proactive learner with a growth mindset, constantly seeking opportunities to expand my knowledge and refine my skills.
 I am excited to collaborate with experienced professionals in the field, engaging in discussions and absorbing insights that contribute to my personal and professional development.